App::cpanminus(3) User Contributed Perl Documentation App::cpanminus(3)

 This just works, but be sure to grab the new version manually when you

-upgrade because "--self-upgrade" might not work for this.
+upgrade because "--self-upgrade" might not work with this installation

 DEPENDENCIES